Sounds of Germany

 8D Audio

 During the conceptual design, there was hype in Germany about 8D Audio.
 In my blog post I was already able to point out the topic in detail and explain the pros and cons to the people involved.
-The goal here was to take the enthusiasm for 8D music and apply it to the Sounds of Germany.
+The goal here was to take the enthusiasm for 8D music and apply it to the Sounds of Germany, utilizing surround sound to create a more immersive experience.
 In other words, I worked a lot with the rotation of the sound around the user and support this with movement in the visual material.
 This made the audio mixing much more unconventional because the classical approaches got in the way of the wow-effect.

 Production and Post-Production